The 3 Most Common Types of Commercial Leases

 1. Full-Service Gross Lease

-A full-service gross lease, or gross lease, is the simplest type of commercial lease.
-In this structure, the landlord charges the tenant a gross lump sum payment every month.
+A full-service gross lease, or gross lease, is the simplest type of commercial lease, where the landlord charges a single monthly payment that includes property taxes, insurance, maintenance, and common area maintenance fees.

 2. Percentage Lease